 Choosing your primary focus is essential when you want to multitask successfully and there are several approaches to effective multitasking.

-A model used in the 2017 journal article on multitasking done by Psychological Research called the STOM model (strategic task overload management) names five task attributes.
-These attributes are salience (visual attractiveness), priorities, interest, attribute weights, and task difficulty.
+A model used in the 2017 journal article on multitasking done by Psychological Research called the STOM (strategic task overload management) model names five task attributes.
+These attributes are salience (visual attractiveness), priorities, interest, attribute weights and task difficulty.
 The model serves as one tool for prioritizing (or not) tasks with the attributes mentioned.
-For example, if the task difficulty is too high one might prioritize this task.
+For example, if the task difficulty is too high, one might prioritize this task.
 Even so, one may even avoid doing it because of this attribute.

-Another tool is the discussed in the study is the MADD model, which weighs the consequences and results that might occur after choosing a task to prioritize or place more focus on.
+Another tool discussed in the study is the MADD model, which weighs the consequences and results that might occur after choosing a task to prioritize or place more focus on.
 Evaluating the possible consequences results in spending less time deciding on a task to prioritize.
-The simplest method in order to multitask successfully is to choose a task to focus on based on experience and time invested in the task.
+The simplest method to multitask successfully is to choose a task to focus on based on experience and time invested in the task.
 The study found that the most beneficial aspect of understanding multitasking as a choice is the ability to then choose what to prioritize.
 This does not solely mean doing two things at once but it is the prioritization of switching tasks, or shifts in attention to “dual-tasks.”

 Give it a shot

 The choice to multitask makes it possible to complete multiple tasks at once or in a dedicated time period.
 Nevertheless, it takes effort and practice.
 To effectively do this, you need to learn what your limitations and capabilities are and use them to your advantage.
-Doing this will help you, the mother, business owner or college student, use multitasking as a key to being more successful and efficient.
+Doing this will help you — the mother, business owner or college student — use multitasking as a key to being more successful and efficient.